Climate, Health, Aerosols, Radiation, and Microphysics (CHARM) Group Homepage

 Fingerprint: DBD0 E788 E13C 56A2 6C5D 2C62 CB91 49AD 6F63 5D10

-My spam filter is set to “Terminate with Extreme Prejudice” so, if you write to me from an unknown e-mail address and I do not respond within a week, then your mail may be on exhibit in my rarely visited spam collection rather than my Inbox—please call instead!
+My spam filter is set to “Terminate with Extreme Prejudice”.
+If you contact me from an unknown e-mail address and I do not respond within a week, then your mail may be on exhibit in my rarely visited spam collection rather than my Inbox—please call instead!

 Send me open-format (not proprietary) documents only, so that I may read them with Ubuntu (“oo-BOON-too”), a flavor of Debian GNU/Linux.